 \subsubsection{Energy reconstruction}

 This energy reconstruction is tuned by comparing calibration data against MC simulation with LINAC~\cite{Nakahata:1998pz} and deuterium-tritium neutron~(DT) generator~\cite{Blaufuss:2000tp} sources.
-The former determines the absolute energy scale by injecting mono-energy electron beams and the latter evaluates the directional dependence of energy scale as well as the stability of energy scale in time with high statistics radioactive $\beta$ decays.
+The former determines the absolute energy scale by injecting mono-energy electron beams and the latter evaluates the directional dependence of the energy scale as well as the stability of the energy scale in time with high statistics radioactive $\beta$ decays.

-Table~\ref{tb:escale} summarizes the systematic uncertainties on energy scale determined by two calibration sources, for each of the SK phases analysed~\cite{Super-Kamiokande:2023jbt}.
+Table~\ref{tb:escale} summarizes the systematic uncertainties on the energy scale determined by two calibration sources, for each of the SK phases analyzed~\cite{Super-Kamiokande:2023jbt}.
 The relatively large errors for SK-V and SK-VI are a result of the limited number of LINAC calibrations compared to SK-IV, due to their short running times.